Characterization of $n$-dimensional normal affine $SL_n$ -varieties: A special subgroup of

 \section{A special subgroup of $\Aut(X)$}

-For any affine variety $X$ consider the normal subgroup $U(X)$ of $\Aut(X)$ generated by closed one-dimensional unipotent subgroups.
-The group $U(X)$ was introduced and studied in \cite{AFK13}, where the authors called it the group of special automorphisms of $X$.
-After \cite{Kr15} we introduce the following notion of an algebraic homomorphism between these groups.
+For any affine variety $X$ consider the normal subgroup $\U(X)$ of $\Aut(X)$ generated by closed one-dimensional unipotent subgroups.
+The group $\U(X)$ was introduced and studied in \cite{AFK13}, where the authors called it the group of special automorphisms of $X$.
+Following \cite{Kr15}, we introduce the notion of an algebraic homomorphism between these groups.